chavasaiteja/Deep-Learning/README.md

 ### 5. Deploying a Sentiment Analysis Model using AWS SageMaker.

-Construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
+Constructed a recurrent neural network(RNN) for the purpose of determining the sentiment of a movie review using the IMDB data set.
 Amazon's SageMaker service was used to create this model.
 In addition, deployed model and constructed a simple web app which will interact with the deployed model.